aiven/aiven-operator/docs/docs/resources/postgresql.md

 }
 ```

-## Creating a PostgreSQL read-only replica
+## Create a PostgreSQL read-only replica

 Read-only replicas can be used to reduce the load on the primary service by making read-only queries against the replica service.